mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/exporting.md

 You can copy wireframes from one project to another using the Import/Export Wireframe JSON commands in the Project menu.
 Exporting to Wireframes JSON (Project > Export > Wireframe to JSON > Copy and Close) will copy the Balsamiq Wireframes code for the selected wireframe to the clipboard.

 To create this wireframe in a new project, switch to it, choose “Import Wireframe JSON…” from the Project > Import menu and paste the copied code.
 Images and Symbols won’t be copied, however.

-{{% alert info %}}**Note:** In Balsamiq Wireframes for Desktop, you can copy wireframes or [Symbols](../symbols/) across projects by dragging them from one project to another.
-You can also select and copy controls on the canvas in one project and paste them into the canvas in another project.{{% /alert %}}